-Is there any trash at you’re favorite beach, trail, camping spot, park etc.?
+Is there any trash at your favorite beach, trail, camping spot, park etc.?
 Give back to the planet and make the spot more enjoyable for everyone by picking up the trash there and recycling whatever can be recycled.
 This group of wild ones from Vancouver Island got together to clean up the local wilderness. @stasher_bc on Instagram – “We make garbage look cool.
-Felt good today to drive in to a remote lake where others felt it was ok to leave a mess behind.
+Felt good today to drive into a remote lake where others felt it was ok to leave a mess behind.
 All this plus another truck full not in this photo.“

 Make something / Learn a new skill

 What if you could make something you needed instead of buying it?
 Okay so most of us can’t make our own smartphones, or big screen tv’s, but we can make many things instead of buying them (clothes, food, furniture, art, jewelry, etc.).
 No purchase can match the satisfaction of making something with your own two hands.
 Handmade items also make great gifts.
 Homesteading and wildcrafting skills have been mostly lost by our society, but there is a growing movement to re-learn these skills.
 If you want to make something, and you don’t know how yet, take the time to do some research and practice this Friday.
 There are many great resources online, in books, and you can also look for local classes and workshops.

 Donate to a cause you believe in